 - 6-year-old boy suspended for sexual harassment over kiss

 - Voters deciding Mass. congressional contest

 Obama mingles with the stars as he raises cash

-LOS ANGELES (AP) - Actor Will Smith and basketball legend Earvin "Magic" Johnson for dinner and Melanie Griffith and Antonio Banderas for post-meal canapes.
+LOS ANGELES (AP) - Actor Will Smith and basketball standout Earvin "Magic" Johnson for dinner and Melanie Griffith and Antonio Banderas for post-meal mingling.
 President Barack Obama waded into the domain of the stars Monday as he hit the California fundraising circuit in one of his busiest donor outreach trips of the season.

 "Sometimes I think people forget how much has gotten done," the president said as he urged his backers to rally once again, at the same time joking, as he often does, that he is older and grayer now.
 "This election won't be as sexy as the first one."